 You may additionally be advised to take anti-inflammatory and pain medication.
 It is important to be mindful that hormonal changes and birth control medication in women can increase the risk of dry socket.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 What is the cost of Wisdom Tooth Removal on the Gold Coast?

 A consultation and OPG are required prior to any wisdom tooth removal.
-This consultation is required as there can be some complications.
-A plan is required to help minimise these risks.
+This consultation is required as mentioned above there can be some complications, a plan is required to help minimise these risks.

 An OPG can be taken onsite and charged to the health fund or taken at South Coast radiology and bulk billed.

 An average Wisdom tooth removal costs $350 + depending on the complexity of the Extraction.
 The exact cost will be given at the consultation appointment.